Edgar Cowan: Reconstruction

 During the post-Civil War Reconstruction era, Cowan found himself increasingly in line with the policies of Andrew Johnson, which earned him the displeasure of the Radical Republicans who controlled the Senate and the Republican Party in Pennsylvania.
 Cowan was a candidate for reelection with the support of Democrats in the Pennsylvania legislature, but lost to former ally Simon Cameron.
 Johnson then nominated Cowan to be U.S. Minister to Austria, but Cowan's Radical Republican opponents in the Senate tabled the nomination, so it was never acted on.

-Birthright Citizenship
+Birthright citizenship

 During an 1866 Congressional debate, Senator Cowan objected to the Fourteenth Amendment, which would grant Birthright citizenship.
-Cowan's reasoning was Antiziganism, he claimed that the American Romani 'infested' society.
-Therefore, Cowan did not want the Fourteenth Amendment to pass, because it would have allowed the Romani to become American citizens.
+Cowan's reasoning was that it would have allowed non-white people, such as Romani and Chinese people, to become citizens.
+He argued that the Fourteenth Amendment would make states unable to stop themselves from being "invaded by a flood of Australians or people from Borneo, man-eaters or cannibals".
+Therefore, Cowan did not want the Fourteenth Amendment to pass, because it would resulted in a racially diverse society.

 Later career

 After leaving the Senate, Cowan resumed practicing law in Greensburg.
 He continued to support the Democratic Party, and supported Horace Greeley, the Democratic and Liberal Republican nominee for president in 1872.
 He supported the presidential candidacy of Democrat Samuel J. Tilden in the election of 1876, and was a supporter of Winfield Scott Hancock for president in 1880, including attending that year's Democratic National Convention as a delegate.